 Skip to main content

-Whitney also has experience in corporate trust products and related litigation, including qualified settlement funds, liquidating trusts, and corporate and municipal bond defaults.
+Whitney also has experience in restructuring and bankruptcy as well as corporate trust products and related litigation, including qualified settlement funds, liquidating trusts, and corporate and municipal bond defaults.

 Concentrations